Denis Compton

 Denis Charles Scott Compton CBE (23 May 1918 – 23 April 1997) was an English multi-sportsman.
-As a cricketer he played in 78 Test matches and spent his whole cricket career with Middlesex.
-As a footballer, he played as a winger and spent most of his career at Arsenal.
+As a cricketer he played in 78 Test matches and spent his whole career with Middlesex.
+As a footballer, he played as a winger and spent most of his career at Arsenal, where he would win both the top flight and F.A.
+Cup.

 A right-handed batsman and left-arm unorthodox spin bowler, Compton is regularly credited as one of England's most remarkable batsmen.
 Indeed, Sir Don Bradman said he was one of the greatest cricket players he'd ever seen.
 He is one of only twenty-five players to have scored over one hundred centuries in first-class cricket.
 In 2009, Compton was posthumously inducted into the ICC Cricket Hall of Fame.
 The Denis Compton Oval and a stand at Lord's Cricket Ground are both named in his honour.

 Cricket career

 Early years

 Compton was born and brought up in what was then the urban district of Hendon, which later became part of Greater London; his father had moved there in hopes of finding more work.
-He was the second son and youngest child of Henry Ernest Compton, a self-employed painter and decorator, later a lorry driver when his business failed, and Jessie Anne (née Duthie); he had one older brother, Leslie Harry (1912-1984) and one older sister, Hilda Dorothy (1913–2002).
+He was the second son and youngest child of Henry Ernest Compton, a self-employed painter and decorator, later a lorry driver when his business failed, and Jessie Anne (née Duthie); he had one elder brother, Leslie Harry (1912–1984) and one elder sister, Hilda Dorothy (1913–2002).
 He was educated at Bell Lane Primary School and joined the MCC ground staff at Lord's Cricket Ground at the age of 15.
 The previous summer he had begun to make a name for himself when, at that same venue, he scored 114 as captain of an Elementary Schools XI, impressing Test selector Sir Pelham Warner.

 By the late 1930s, Compton was one of England's finest batsmen, and remained at the top of his profession for some twenty years.
 His dashing approach to batting and the sheer enjoyment he exuded endeared him to a generation of cricket lovers.
 As an all-rounder Compton was a right-hand bat and a slow left-arm wrist-spin bowler.